 Non-franchised esports also receive big payouts

 The strongest teams in these games can enjoy incredible payouts.
-Dota 2 is a particularly interesting case study since it simultaneously has the richest players in terms of prize money won, but also some of the poorest by the same metric.
+Dota 2 is a particularly interesting case study since it simultaneously has the richest players in terms of prize money won but also some of the poorest by the same metric.
 The reason for this divide is primarily centered around the crowdfunding aspect of The International.
 The prize money was distributed unevenly among the 16 teams that attended the tournament until The International 5.
-At The International 4, in fact, the disparity between eighth and ninth place teams was roughly $500,000—and it wasn’t until The International 5 where last-place finishers were compensated at all.
+At The International 4, in fact, the disparity between eighth and ninth-place teams was roughly $500,000—and it wasn’t until The International 5 where last-place finishers were compensated at all.

 Nowadays, The International offers a sum of money to all teams that make it to the playoffs.
-And with multiple $1 million events being part of the Dota 2 Professional Circuit, even smaller teams have the chance to make a decent amount of money from competing.
+And with multiple $1 million events being a part of the Dota 2 Professional Circuit, even smaller teams have the chance to make a decent amount of money from competing.

 With an ever-growing audience, streamers enjoy more success in terms of earnings than even the most famous competitive gamers overall.
-But with such a large audience, competition is fierce, and attention is scarce.
+But with such a large audience, competition is fierce and attention is scarce.
 Not everyone can make it like Ninja has.